gdos/TerminalApps/README.md

 ===============================================================
 ## Build Instructions:
+Remember that prebuilt executables for GNU/Linux and Mac OS-X are already included.
+If you want to rebuild...

 Manually install GNAT GPL from libre.adacore.com/download/.
 If you don't like my key-mappings, edit the code as you like.

-Next, edit the script "cmp.sh" so that the path to gnatmake is temporarily prepended to the PATH environment variable.
-This script streamlines the build process by allowing auxilliary libraries and files to be neatly hidden in subdirectories.
+Next, edit the script "[lo]cmp.sh" so that the path to gnatmake is temporarily prepended to the PATH environment variable.
+This script streamlines the build process by allowing auxilliary files to be neatly hidden in subdirectories.
 And make sure it is executable.

-Then type "cmp.sh game", where game is in the set {t7, taz, trush, tslid, tsok, tpan, thio, thio4, t9, tdd, tpac} to create a command-line executables for your system.
+Then type "[lo]cmp.sh game", where game is in the set {t7, taz, trush, tslid, tsok, tpan, thio, thio4, t9, tdd, tpac} to create a command-line executables for your system.

+Currently, there are two high-level build scripts:  lbuildall.sh for linux, and obuildall.sh for OSX.
+They are pretty simple and should be easily converted to handle Microsoft Windows platforms.

 ===============================================================
 ## Running: